department-of-veterans-affairs/sign-in-service-client-sinatra/README.md

 **Note:** This repo is managed by the VSP-Identity team.
 Please reference our main product page [here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity/README.md) for contact information and questions.

-# Sign In Service Sample App
+# Sign-in Service Example App

-A sample app built with Sinatra that interfaces with Sign In Service.
+An example app built with Sinatra that interfaces with Sign-in Service.

 ## Dependencies
 - Ruby 3.2.1

 ## Configuration
-### Config the SignInService Server
+### Config the Sign-in Service Server
 Currently, SignInService is available as a part of `vets-api`
 1. Clone Repo
   ```bash